KhronosGroup/ANARI-SDK/cts/features.md

 # Example call
 .\cts.py create_report helide -d default -r default -t test_scenes -o . --verbose_all --comparison_methods ssim --thresholds 0.7
 ```
 This function runs all tests with their respective parameters.
-After all tests are run their results are accumulated into a PDF and stored inside the subfolder evaluation in the output path.
+After all tests are run their results are accumulated in a PDF and stored inside the subfolder `evaluation` in the output path.
 This is done with the `reportlab` library.
 The first page contains a summary of all tests.
 Afterwards, the results from `query_features` and `query_metadata` are shown.
-Depending on the verbosity level, the detailed results of each test are shown.
+Depending on the verbosity level, the detailed results of each test are displayed as well.
 These contain the image comparison, the frame duration and the result from `check_object_properties`.

 ### Example output